CrowdStrike/falconpy/CONTRIBUTING.md

 + All new contributions __must__ pass unit testing before they will be merged.
     - For scenarios where unit testing passes in the PR and fails post-merge, a maintainer will address the issue.
 If the problem is programmatic and related to code within the pull request, the merge may be reverted.
 + The util folder contains BASH scripts for triggering unit tests that match unit testing performed as part of our GitHub workflows.

+### Linting
+All submitted code must meet minimum linting requirements.
+We use `flake8` for linting.
+Refer to the "lint.sh" script within the util folder to review our standard linting parameters.

 ### Branch targeting
 _Please do not target the `main` branch with your Pull Request unless directed to do so by a maintainer_.
 Instead, target your PR at the most recent development branch.